adrien-glg/onnx-decomposer_local/README.md

 ./create_lambda_function.sh
 ```

+Before invoking the Lambda function, make sure you have run the code locally, so that `event0.json` is the correct one.
-Run as many times as there are layers:
+To invoke the Lambda function (run as many times as there are layers):
 ```bash
 ./invoke_lambda_function.sh -l <layer_number>
 ```